-- Access only the user-serviceable components inside the enclosure as described in the procedure.
-Avoid contact with other components as they can be damaged or knocked out of alignment. - To prevent dust from collecting inside the instrument, keep all access doors closed unless you are performing maintenance tasks. - Ensure that all components and access doors are closed before starting the instrument.
+- Access only the user-serviceable components inside the instrument as described in this guide.
+Avoid contact with other components as they can be damaged or knocked out of alignment. - To prevent dust from collecting inside the instrument, keep the top door and the maintenance door closed (unless you are inserting labware or performing maintenance tasks). - Ensure that the top door and the maintenance door are closed before starting the instrument.

-- To prevent skin oils from damaging the optical coatings, Molecular Devices recommends that you wear powder-free disposable gloves when handling objectives and filter cubes. - With the instrument power on, do not manually rotate the objective turret.
+- To prevent skin oils from damaging the optical coatings, we recommend that you wear powder-free disposable gloves when handling objectives and filter cubes. - With the instrument power on, do not manually rotate the objective turret.
 Manually rotating the objective turret can damage the instrument.